CAIDA/mapkit-traceroute-bdrmapit-pipeline/README.md

-This script downloads and prepares all the inputs required to run BdrmapIT on a set of recent traceroutes from RIPE.
+This set of scripts download and prepare all the inputs required to run BdrmapIT on a set of recent traceroutes from RIPE.
 Developed by Alexander Gamero-Garrido, CAIDA - UC San Diego.

 Development greatly benefitted from a previous version by Elverton Carvalho Fazzion and Rafael Almeida.